kcjengr/qtpyvcp/docs/source/widgets/hal_widgets/index.rst

 HAL Widgets
 -----------

 These widgets generate HAL pins by which they can control or be controlled by external HAL signals.
-They must be connected in the ``POSTGUI_HALFILE`` because they do not exist until the GUI has been fully loaded.
+HAL signals must be connected in the ``POSTGUI_HALFILE`` since they do not exist until the GUI has been fully loaded.

+All pins belong to the ``qtpyvcp`` HAL component.
+Pin names are derived from the widget's ObjectName as set in designer, with any underscores replaced by dashes.

 .. automodule:: qtpyvcp.widgets.hal_widgets.hal_checkbox
     :members: